f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 deployment of components, capabilities, their links, etc. on the platform.
 This construct will also be dropped with wasmCloud version 2.

-# Security

-As I considered the architecture of wasmCloud, especially the component-to-provider links, a critical question came to mind: How are calls between components and providers authorized?
-As someone doing a lot of security work, I like to be able to have tight controls over such operations.
-Of course, components need to be linked to capabilities explicitly in order to be able to use them.
-However, since capabilities tend to implement rather broad interfaces, it begs the question how one controls what operations are allowed to be performed against a capability.
-For instance, let us consider the PostgreSQL capability.
-This essentially defines a single function `query` that enables a component to perform a query against some PostgreSQL database backed by the provider.
-However, I might have some components to which I only want to grant read access to specific data on the database, while other components need full write access.

-The short answer is that links between components and to providers are held within the same application.
-Such an application is a construct managed by a single team, thus not necessarily relying on tight controls.
-Connections between applications, and thus between teams, still run over interfaces such as HTTP, and can thus be controlled in standard ways (for instance via API Gateways and similar controls).
-On top of that, any components being retrieved from outside an organisation tend to be digitally signed, and are then validated by the runtime before executing them.

 # Verdict

+With a decent understanding of the architecture we can now get an idea of the uses of wasmCloud in the real world.
+While I have not yet run anything productive on wasmCloud, I have played with the platform a lot over the past few months, and have come to really appreciate some of its innovative ideas.

-wasmCloud is a relatively new platform and provides interesting new approaches to how inter-component communication can be modeled.
-On top of that, it does it building on open standards such as WebAssembly and the component model, such that the business logic of your application remains portable.
-While these new concepts are very promising, wasmCloud still suffers from a couple
+Thus, to summarise my experience: wasmCloud is a relatively new platform and provides interesting new approaches to how inter-component communication can be modeled.
+On top of that, it does it while building on open standards such as WebAssembly and the component model, such that the business logic of your application remains portable.
+While these new concepts are very promising, wasmCloud still suffers from a couple drawbacks:
-drawbacks:

 - For people unfamiliar with WebAssembly, it has a quite steep learning curve.
 This is highly accentuated for people unfamiliar with existing platforms such as Kubernetes.